 For Developmental Disability Awareness Month in March, we collaborated with April Fronduto-Slavin, Esq. and Thomasina R. Thornton, Esq. to host a webinar about adult guardianships and the options available for children with developmental disabilities aging into adulthood.

 In commemoration of National Estate Planning Awareness Week in October, we produced a video sharing 5 crucial tips to help residents get started with estate planning.

 Essex County Surrogate Alturrick Kenney published "Where There's A Will: How Estate Planning Can Help Black Families Keep Wealth In The Family," an op-ed in The Grio that discusses how estate planning can help Black families build generational wealth.

 Essex County Residents Served

-2021 has been one of our busiest years in recent memory.
-Because of our ongoing efforts to educate the public on the breadth of services that our office provides—through a variety of events, webinars, media coverage, and more—we’re proud to share that we experienced a 16% increase in our caseload, which means we’ve provided more Essex County residents with the support they need to make the right decisions for their families.
+Essex County Surrogate’s Court had a busy 2022.
+We continued our efforts to educate the public on the breadth of services our office provides through various events, media coverage, videos, and more, ensuring that we provide Essex County residents with the support they need to make the right decisions for their families.